nurulc/react-rxinput/README.md

 - Mask input replacement
 - As you type validation
 - Force upper case
-- Limit the character you can enter
+- Limit the character you can enter based on matching the regular expression
 - Only allow valid input as you type

 ### Limitations